brenodega28/drf-docker-template/README.md

 With the script below its possible to clone this repo without getting the template's commits.

+<i>OBS:</i> Change the project_name in the code with the name of your Django project.

 ```bash
 git clone --depth=0 https://github.com/brenodega28/drf-docker-template.git project_name
 ```